dkintop/vote-on-it/README.md

 Doug Kintop

 ## License
-This Project is licensed under the MIT License see the LICENSE.md file for details
+This Project is licensed under the MIT License see the  [LICENSE.md](LICENSE.md) file for further information.